 If they are still minors, you can provide for them in your trust and employ a property guardian or custodian by taking advantage of the Uniform Gift to Minors Act.

 Even though privacy is paramount, you will still need a will for any property that does not fit or will not do well in a trust.
-For example, in some cases, insurance companies do not like to insure automobiles that are part of a trust.
+For example, insurance companies do not like to insure automobiles that are part of a trust in some cases.

 It would be best if you also have a healthcare declaration and a durable power of attorney for health care.
 This way, you control what level of care you receive if you become incapacitated.